Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Reduced Dynamics of UDW probes

 \subsection{Case I: Without black hole}

-We begin by examining a seemingly simple scenario: the absence of a black hole by setting $Q_B^I$ to zero.
-This is simply a case in which two "charged" UDW probes interact through the Coulombic mediator fields.
-Later, we can compare the results with those for $Q_B^I \ne 0$ to extract the effects of the black hole on the reduced states of the UDW probes.
+We begin by examining a seemingly simple scenario: the absence of a black hole, by setting $Q_B^I$ to zero.
+This is simply the case with two static UDW detectors interacting via quantized Coulombic mediator fields, which are sourced by the corresponding charge, dipole moment, or quadrupole moment, as discussed previously \footnote{In this paper, we consider the {\it quantum} mediator fields, even for the (linearized) gravity.
+One can find in \cite{Lin:2025ipk} the cases with classical mediator fields and their (in) ability to entangle the well-separated UDW detectors.}.